 3 Justification

-Both CEPT and FCC are examining the possibilities of making available additional spectrum in 6 GHz band for Wireless Access Systems/Radio LANs (WAS/RLANs).
+Both CEPT and FCC are examining the possibilities of making available additional spectrum in 6 GHz frequency range for Wireless Access Systems/Radio LANs (WAS/RLANs).

 More specifically, CEPT has created two new project teams, SE 45 and FM 57.
-The Project Team (PT) SE 45 has been tasked to undertake compatibility and sharing studies in the 6 GHz to support FM 57, and the latter will define the regulatory rules for the band.
-The scope of the work items in these groups is the introduction of low power wireless access systems (including RLAN) in the band 5.925-6.425 GHz under a non-protected basis and ensuring certainty of continued operation, development and protection of existing services (Fixed Services (FS), Fixed Satellite Service (FSS)) taking into account RR 5.440 and 5.458.
+The Project Team (PT) SE 45 has been tasked to undertake compatibility and sharing studies in the 6 GHz to support FM 57, and the latter will define the regulatory rules for the 6 GHz frequency range.
+The scope of the work items in these groups is the introduction of low power wireless access systems (including RLAN) in the frequency range 5.925-6.425 GHz under a non-protected basis and ensuring certainty of continued operation, development and protection of existing services (Fixed Services (FS), Fixed Satellite Service (FSS)) taking into account RR 5.440 and 5.458.

-ETSI is also developing the TR 103 524 [1] on Wireless Access Systems including Radio Local Area Networks in the band 5.925-6.725 GHz.
-This includes the technical characteristics of RLAN in this band.
+ETSI is also developing the TR 103 524 [1] on Wireless Access Systems including Radio Local Area Networks in the frequency range 5.925-6.725 GHz.
+This includes the technical characteristics of RLAN in this frequency range.
 Both LAA and WiFi are on the scope of this SRDoC.